1.0 Purpose and Scope

 Risk criteria includes:

-those who have regular face to face contact with; clients who are immune compromised, have been diagnosed with a chronic disease, are pregnant, pre-school age or elderly.
+• those who have regular face to face contact with clients who are:

 Further information is provided on the Queensland Health Risk role checklist.